 SAFE SWIMMER POLICY

-- Children thirteen (13) years of age and under must be directly supervised by a parent or responsible adult at all times.
-Children in this age group who have not passed the Super Swimmer Test must always have an adult in the water within arm’s reach.
+Children 13 years of age and under must be actively supervised by a parent or responsible adult at all times.
+Children in this age group who have not passed the swim check must always have an adult in the water within arm’s reach.

-- Teens ages fourteen (14) to fifteen (15) are permitted within the pool area without an adult present after successfully passing the Swim Check.
+Teens ages 14 to 15 are permitted within the pool area without an adult present after successfully passing the swim check.

-- Ages 0-5: Children with or without a lifejacket must be within arm’s reach of a parent or responsible adult and actively supervised at all times
+Ages 0-4: Children with or without a lifejacket must be within arm’s reach of a parent or responsible adult and actively supervised at all times.

-- Ages 14-15: Teens are permitted in the pool without a responsible adult after successfully passing the Swim Check.
-Teens who have not passed the Swim Check must be supervised by a responsible adult on the pool deck.
-Swimmers will receive a wristband that must be worn at all times while in the pool and on the pool deck.
+Ages 14-15: Teens are permitted in the pool area without a responsible adult after successfully passing the swim check annually.
+Teens who have not passed the swim check must be supervised by a responsible adult on the pool deck.

 Swim Check Requirements